 View the information you require, including the contents of hardware manuals and sample code

-You can use this feature, instead of a standard Web browser, to easily view the contents of the latest documents related to the device selected for the active project and to download sample code, if any, that comes with the applicable application notes.
-Note that this feature is only available in CS+ for CC.
+You can use this feature instead of a standard Web browser to easily view the contents of the latest information related to the device selected for the active project and to download sample code, if any, which comes with the applicable application notes.
+Note that this feature is only available with CS+ for CC.